 - Near relatives are defined as a spouse, domestic partner, parent, child, or sibling, an in-law or step-relative.
 Additionally, they can be relatives of domestic partners and residents of the same household (per the UCD Central HR Near Relatives page and policy).
 Please notify OCP Human Resources as soon as it is known that a near relative is being considered.
 Approval from Human Resources is required prior to offer of employment, and OCP Human Resources can support in coordinating with Employee & Labor Relations and other stakeholders.

-Offers must be coordinated with OCP Human Resources via the salary analysis process.
+- Offers must be coordinated with OCP Human Resources via the salary analysis process.
 Once a salary range has been determined, the hiring manager or Talent Acquisition partner are able to make the verbal offer.
-If the verbal offer is accepted, then the offical offer letter will be drafted will be generate via TAM.
+If the verbal offer is accepted, then the offical offer letter will be generated via TAM.

-If relocation funding is being considered, this should be discussed prior to the formal offer letter.
-Relocation expenses have tax implications.
-Please work with the financial analyst in your area, as well as OCP Business and Technology Services via OCP Human Resources so the new employee can be supported as best as possible.
+If a moving reimbursement is being considered, this should be discussed prior to the formal offer letter.
+Moving reimbursement expenses have tax implications.
+Please work with your OCP HR Analyst to determine an appropriate amount.

 - Work Samples & Other Additional Assessments